Popular Destinations to Visit During Breaks

 Yosemite

-The easiest way to get there is through Mariposa, about 1 hour from Yosemite Valley.
-There are inexpensive motels in Mariposa.
-You can also stay at other places closer to the park, along Hwy 140.
-Either place, you want to leave very early in the morning to arrive in the park close to 9:00 -- TRAFFIC INSIDE THE PARK IS LIKE A ZOO AND PARKING CAN BE HARD.
-They have free shuttle buses that run around the valley, but (on weekends) you may spend 45 minutes waiting for a bus each time.
-You can also rent bikes and ride everywhere, maybe faster than using the buses -- it's all very flat.
-Whereever you want to hike, just lock your bike securely and carry your helmet in a backpack.
+TRAFFIC INSIDE THE PARK IS LIKE A ZOO AND PARKING CAN BE HARD (winter is better in this way).
+There is free shuttle buses that run around the valley.
+BUT, on weekends you may spend 45 minutes waiting for a bus each time (can't just drive & park as you move around).
+You can also rent bikes and ride everywhere, maybe faster than using the buses, and it's all very flat.
+With bikes, whereever you want to hike, just lock your bike securely and carry your helmet in a backpack.

-WARNING: Exerting yourself at this elevation and in the heat, you get dehydrated quickly.
+WARNING: Exerting yourself at this elevation, and in the heat, you get dehydrated quickly.
 Always carry extra water... and keep drinking it!

 ****** If you only do one hike in Yosemite, do The Mist Trail to the top of Vernal Falls. ******

-The easiest way to get there is through Mariposa, about 1 hour from Yosemite Valley.
-There are inexpensive motels in Mariposa.
-You can also stay at other places closer to the park, along Hwy 140.
-Either place, you want to leave very early in the morning to arrive in the park close to 9:00 -- TRAFFIC INSIDE THE PARK IS LIKE A ZOO AND PARKING CAN BE HARD.
-They have free shuttle buses that run around the valley, but (on weekends) you may spend 45 minutes waiting for a bus each time.
-You can also rent bikes and ride everywhere, maybe faster than using the buses -- it's all very flat.
-Whereever you want to hike, just lock your bike securely and carry your helmet in a backpack.
+TRAFFIC INSIDE THE PARK IS LIKE A ZOO AND PARKING CAN BE HARD (winter is better in this way).
+There is free shuttle buses that run around the valley.
+BUT, on weekends you may spend 45 minutes waiting for a bus each time (can't just drive & park as you move around).
+You can also rent bikes and ride everywhere, maybe faster than using the buses, and it's all very flat.
+With bikes, whereever you want to hike, just lock your bike securely and carry your helmet in a backpack.

-WARNING: Exerting yourself at this elevation and in the heat, you get dehydrated quickly.
+WARNING: Exerting yourself at this elevation, and in the heat, you get dehydrated quickly.
 Always carry extra water... and keep drinking it!

 ****** If you only do one hike in Yosemite, do The Mist Trail to the top of Vernal Falls. ******